Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    4. The ingest source MAY use the chunked transfer encoding option of the HTTP POST command [[!RFC7230]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
-   5. If the HTTP POST request terminates or times out with a TCP error, the ingest source MUST establish a new connection and follow the preceding requirements.
+   5. If the HTTP request terminates or times out with a TCP error, the ingest source MUST establish a new connection and follow the preceding requirements.
 Additionally, the ingest source MAY resend the segment in which the timeout or TCP error occurred.